-Select the components you want to install; clear t continue. ☐ Thermo-Calc ☐ Databases ☐ TC-Python ☐ TC-Toolbox for MATLAB (R) ☐ TC-API ☐ TQ-Interface ☐ Legacy TC-Toolbox for MATLAB (R)
+Select the components you want to install; clear to continue. ✓ Thermo-Calc ✓ Databases ✓ TC-Python ☐ TC-Toolbox for MATLAB (R) ✓ TC-API ✓ TQ-Interface ☐ Legacy TC-Toolbox for MATLAB (R)

 Remember, you must have MATLAB® already installed and may need to know the file path to the MATLAB® folder.
 If the TC-Toolbox for MATLAB check box is NOT selected, this confirms that the Thermo-Calc installer did NOT locate the MATLAB® installation (or it is not installed yet).
-The Legacy

-TC-Toolbox for MATLAB check box is never automatically selected.
+The Legacy TC-Toolbox for MATLAB check box is never automatically selected.